robmllze/prep/README.md

 # Welcome to prep

 Inspired by the C preprocessor, this package helps you manage your project with unique source code expressions.
+It also comes with the PrepLog class that's an ideal tool for logging and debugging.

 This package includes a compilable CLI application that can be used to prep source files of any programming language.
 See source code on GitHub: https://github.com/robmllze/prep.

-The CLI works well with any Dart project including Flutter web projects.
+The CLI works well with any Dart project **including Flutter web projects**.

 ## Example